 10m2 subplot in each of two corners.
-The remaining two 100m2 subplots (31 and 41) contain a single 1m2 subplot nested within a 10m2 subplot (Figure 5).
+The remaining two 100m2 subplots (31 and 41) contain a single 1m2 subplot nested within a 10m2 subplot (Figure 6).
 For comparison of data across space and through time, it is important that the dimensions of these plots and subplots be consistent across plots and sites.
+Endeavor to ensure the subplot is placed in a consistent location across years, pictures and permanent markers can help.
 This protocol assumes that plots are marked by a center point and four corners.
 The permanent markers define the corners of the plot and should maintain comparability through time.
 If this is not the case, plots must be established during each sampling bout according to the Plot Establishment Protocol (RD[10]).
 While delineating subplots, please take care to avoid trampling the plot - particularly the 1m2 subplots.

 - 1. On years when sampling just the 1m2 subplot, the subplots can be placed according to the corner markers.
-If markers are not present, see Appendix F for plot establishment directions. - On years when all subplots are to be sampled, delineate the sides of the 100m2 subplot, the 10m2 nested subplot (3.16 m from the nearest permanent marker at the plot corners or center), and the 1m2 nested subplot with flags or appropriate markers. - a.
+If markers are not present, see Appendix F for plot establishment directions. - 2.
+On years when all subplots are to be sampled, delineate the sides of the 100m2 subplot, the 10m2 nested subplot (3.16 m from the nearest permanent marker at the plot corners or center), and the 1m2 nested subplot with flags or appropriate markers. - a.
 Instructions in Appendix F assume the plot was established with precise square and exact 20m plot sides and that the tape can be stretched between corners with no obstacles. - b.
-Instructions in Appendix F.2 recognize an inevitable lack of absolute precision of the established markers and obstacles that are likely to obstruct the tape when stretched between markers. - The 1m2 nested subplot is delineated with a rigid frame anchored at the corner by a permanent plot marker, a secondary marker at most sites, or marked during setup (in the case of 40.1.1 and 32.4.1).
+Instructions in Appendix F.2 recognize an inevitable lack of absolute precision of the established markers and obstacles that are likely to obstruct the tape when stretched between markers. - 3.
+The $1m^2$ nested subplot is delineated with a rigid frame anchored at the corner by a permanent plot marker, a secondary marker at most sites, or marked during setup (in the case of 40.1.1 and 32.4.1).